MindWorkAI/AI-Studio/README.md

 Your support, whether big or small, keeps the wheels turning and is deeply appreciated ❤️.

 ## Planned Features
-Here's an exciting look at some of the features we're planning to add to MindWork AI Studio in future releases:
+Here's an exciting look at some of the features we're planning to add to AI Studio in future releases:
-- **More providers**: We plan to add support for additional LLM providers, such as Google Gemini, giving you more options to choose from.
-- **System prompts**: Integration of a system prompt library will allow you to control the behavior of the LLM with predefined prompts, ensuring consistency and efficiency.
-- **Text replacement for better privacy**: Define keywords that will be replaced in your chats before sending content to the provider, enhancing your privacy.
-- **Advanced interactions**: We're full of ideas for advanced interactions tailored for specific use cases, whether in a business context or for writers and other professionals.
+- **Integrating your data**: You should be able to integrate your data into AI Studio.
+For example, your PDF or Office files, or your Markdown notes.
+- **Integration of enterprise data:** Soon, it will also be possible to integrate data from the corporate network using an interface that we have specified ([External Data API](https://github.com/MindWorkAI/EDI), EDI for short).
+- **Writing mode:** We want to integrate a writing mode that should support you in creating extensive works.
+We are thinking of comprehensive project proposals, tenders, or your next fantasy novel.
+- **Browser usage:** We're trying to offer the features from AI Studio to you in the browser via a plugin, so we could use spell-checking or rewriting text directly in the browser.
+- **Voice control:** You should be able to interact with the AI systems using your voice as well.
+To achieve this, we want to integrate voice input (speech-to-text) and output (text-to-speech).
+However, later on, it should also have a natural conversation flow, i.e., seamless conversation.
+- **Email monitoring:** You should have the option to connect your email inboxes with AI Studio.
+The AI reads your emails and sends you a notification when something important happens.
+At the same time, you can access knowledge from your emails in your chats.

 Stay tuned for more updates and enhancements to make MindWork AI Studio even more powerful and versatile 🤩.